What are Stablecoins? What benefits do they offer you? Which are the Amazing 5 in 2023?

 Mainly, it is possible to categorize stablecoins based on the supporting assets, primarily.

-In addition, different types of Stablecoins can be used to understand the stability of stablecoins prices.
+In addition, different types of Stablecoins are enhancing the stability of stablecoins prices.

 a.
 Stablecoins backed by Communities